The greatest enigma in the history of art solved through total psychology?

 Bosch adds one more detail: a leg, left unnoticed by any expert, protrude from the peach.
 A third person is hidden next to the couple, just as three people are reunited in the thistle, while in the mussel, one recognizes unequivocally two lovers.
 The two forms of love would differ in that one is a couple, whereas the other requires an opening of feelings towards the third.

-This delicate question is evoked just above the blackberry: next to a couple embodying the will to possess the woman, a third, to which refers the set of three open hands, drifts in a barrel: possessive love generates separation and suffering.
+This delicate question is evoked just above the blackberry: next to a couple embodying the will to possess the woman, a third person, to which refers the set of three open hands, drifts in a barrel: possessive love generates separation and suffering.
 The alert look of the main protagonist tells us the importance of the lesson.

 What then is the natural function of this love not devoted to procreation?
 The answer is in the exact center of the left panel: in the middle of Paradise, in a giant iris, an owl opens its large golden eyes.
 It is found in the central panel at the arrival point of a large equestrian procession evoking romantic relationships, clearly designated by the first rider.
 Its budding wings are still those of a young bird, hardly out of the egg.
 Knowing that the owl has the ability of night vision, it represents here the extrasensory faculties, the main of which is clairvoyance.